General strategies for the ASVAB

 • As you progress through the middle part of a section, try to avoid getting several questions in a row wrong, as this can sink your score on the CAT.
 If you know that the previous question you answered was a blind guess, spend a little extra time trying to get the next one right.

 • Don’t get rattled if you see difficult questions.
-Because the CAT increases difficulty when you get correct answers, earning difficult questions just means that you are doing well.
+Because the CAT increases in difficulty when you get correct answers, earning difficult questions just means that you are doing well.
 Moreover, keep in mind that the CAT will continue to adapt until you are answering roughly half of the questions you see correctly.
 Thus, toward the end of the test, you likely will feel that you are getting about half the questions you see wrong.
 That means the test is working the way it should.
-So don’t get discouraged—just keep doing your best and keep your confidence up!
+So don’t get discouraged—just keep doing your best and keep your confidence up.

 [ KEEP STUDYING: ASVAB Math Strategies • ASVAB Technical Subset Strategies ]